-Novelty search in Videos – My journey from having nothing to a relevant art
+Novelty Search in Videos – My journey from having nothing to a relevant art

 After a long and hard day at work, I like to come home to a steaming cup of coffee, with toasted marshmallows on top, chocolate chip cookies on the side and some entertainment source to get my mind off work.

-While some people prefer books and others television, I find watching videos very relaxing.
+While some people prefer books and other television, I find watching videos very relaxing.
 It wasn’t this way a few years ago, but with increasing internet speeds and the possibility of streaming high definition content, binge-watching videos have become way more fun.

-Over the years, I have realized that videos are not only an amazing source of entertainment but for a searcher working in the domain of IP Research, is also a vital resource while conducting searches.
+Over the years, I have realized that videos are not only an amazing source of entertainment but for a searcher working in the domain of IP Research, which is also a vital resource while conducting searches.